 Adjustable Time Delay When it reaches the fully open position, the door pauses for a specified time before closing.
-The time delay is adjustable, and must be set in the range of 5 to 30 sec.
+The time delay is adjustable, and must be set to at least 5 seconds.
+The maximum available adjustment is about 30 seconds.